alanpich/tvImagePlus/core/components/imageplus/docs/usage.md

 options | Crop engine full option string to generate the thumbnail image crop.options | Crop engine crop option string to generate the thumbnail image

-All options could be displayed with the
+All these placeholders could be used in the Snippet too.

 **Generate Thumb URL**